-A threat of violence charge is when an offender threatens injury, death or substantial property damage with the intent to frighten a victim.
-Threat of violence is a Class B misdemeanor, so you could be facing a $1,000 fine and up to six months in jail.
+A threat of violence charge is when an offender threatens injury, death, or substantial property damage to frighten a victim.
+The threat of violence is a Class B misdemeanor, so you could be facing a $1,000 fine and up to six months in jail.

 A protective order is typically filed between two people due to a personal conflict, but once the protective order is filed, the conflict is no longer personal.
-If a person is accused of violating a protective order and the officer involved determines accusation is well-founded, a protective order requires the accused be arrested.
+If a person is accused of violating a protective order and the officer-involved determines the accusation is well-founded, a protective order requires the accused to be arrested.